 - The Sith who most favors it (apart from perhaps Palpatine) is, who else, Count Dooku.

-- This is how Inheritance ends.
+- This happens in The Inheritance Cycle in The Final Battle.
 Eragon and the old dragons join together to defeat Galbatorix.
-It starts as a reminder of the pain he caused, then turns into a full-blown Care Bear Stare.
+It starts as a reminder of the pain he caused, then turns into a full-blown Care-Bear Stare.
+He winds up going even crazier than he already was, and kills himself to make it stop.
+In a pretty spectacular way.

 - At the end of Madeline L'Engle's novel A Wrinkle in Time, Meg Murray's brother Charles Wallace has been converted to evil by the being called IT.
 She frees him by concentrating on and expressing her love for him.